biplobmanna/specialcarrots/README.md

 well, its simple really: if you know, you know.

-if you done, oh well, move on; there's life to live, and baloons to pop.
+if you dont, oh well, move on; there's life to live, and baloons to pop.

 ## The Quintessential Question?